-5. Vacation.
-Mrs. Dolecek is entitled to 22 vacation days per year to be scheduled and utilized following the approval of the Superintendent.
-Vacation days are not cumulative and must be taken within each year of the Agreement or will be deemed forfeited.

-6. Sick Leave/Personal Leave.
-Mrs. Dolecek is entitled to 12 days of paid personal sick leave and five paid personal days per year.
+- 6. Vacation.
+Ms. Dolecek is entitled to 22 vacation days per year to be scheduled and utilized following the approval of the Superintendent.
+Vacation days are not cumulative and must be taken within each year of the Agreement or will be deemed forfeited. - 7.
+Sick Leave/Personal Leave.
+Ms. Dolecek is entitled to 12 days of paid personal sick leave and five paid personal days per year.
 Unused sick and personal days will accrue as sick days up to 180 days.
 There is no right to payment for unused sick or personal days.
-Mrs. Dolecek will provide a doctor's certificate for absence to the Superintendent upon the Superintendent's request.
-Personal leave days may be granted only for the following reasons:

-- (a) Religious Holiday;

-- (b) Illness or death in the immediate family;

-- (c) Marriage self or immediate family;

-- (d) Necessary Court Appearance (other than jury duty);

-- (e) Home title closing; or

-- (f) Moving.

-7. Health Insurance.
-The District will provide Mrs. Dolecek with health insurance coverage through either the Empire Plan or HIP Prime.
-The District will pay 80% of the premium for family coverage or 85% for individual coverage.
-The employer contribution rate in retirement will be the NYSHIP minima, which are presently 50% for individual coverage and 35% for dependent coverage, provided that Mrs. Dolecek has at least 10 years of full-time active service in the District at the time of retirement into the Teacher's Retirement System.
+Ms. Dolecek will provide a doctor's certificate for absence to the Superintendent upon the Superintendent's request.
+Personal leave days may be granted only for the following reasons: - (a) Religious Holiday; - (b) Illness or death in the immediate family; - (c) Marriage self or immediate family; - (d) Necessary Court Appearance (other than jury duty); - (e) Home title closing; or - (f) Moving. - 8.
+Health Insurance.
+The District will provide Ms. Dolecek with health insurance coverage through either the Empire Plan or HIP Prime.
+The District will pay 85% of the premium for individual coverage or 80% for dependent family coverage.
+The employer contribution rate in retirement will be the NYSHIP minima, which are presently 50% for individual coverage and 35% for dependent coverage, provided that Ms. Dolecek has at least 10 years of full-time active service in the District at the time of retirement into the Teacher's Retirement System.

-- 8. Disability Insurance.
-Per the provisions of the ALSA contract. - 9.
+- 9. Disability Insurance.
+Per the provisions of the ALSA contract. - 10.
 Dental Insurance.
-Per the provisions of the current ALSA contract.

-10. Life Insurance.
-The District will provide Mrs. Dolecek with group term life insurance while she is less than 70 years of age and while she is actively employed by the District with a death benefit of \$50,000.

-11. Excess Major Medical/Vision.
-The District will provide Mrs. Dolecek with the same Excess Major Medical/Vision plan, pursuant to the same eligibility requirements, as is provided to ALSA unit members per the provisions of the Collective Bargaining Agreement then in effect.

-12. Travel.
-Mrs. Dolecek will be reimbursed for all travel related to her job at the mileage rate set by the Board.
-Mrs. Dolecek may attend at District expense appropriate professional meetings, organizations and seminars, including professional memberships, after obtaining the prior approval from the Superintendent of Schools.

-LEVITTON UNION FREE SCHOOL DISTRICT
+Per the provisions of the current ALSA contract. - 11.
+Life Insurance.
+The District will provide Ms. Dolecek with group term life insurance while she is less than 70 years of age and while she is actively employed by the District with a death benefit of \$50,000. - 12.
+Excess Major Medical/Vision.
+The District will provide Ms. Dolecek with the same Excess Major Medical/Vision plan, pursuant to the same eligibility requirements, as is provided to ALSA unit members per the provisions of the Collective Bargaining Agreement then in effect. - 13.
+Travel.
+Ms. Dolecek will be reimbursed for all travel related to her job at the mileage rate set by the Board.
+Ms. Dolecek may attend at District expense appropriate professional meetings, organizations and seminars, including professional memberships, after obtaining the prior approval from the Superintendent of Schools. - 14.
+Entire Memorandum.
+This Memorandum represents the totality of Ms. Dolecek's terms and conditions of employment.
+There are no other agreements or understandings.
+FOR THE LEVITTOWN UNION FREE SCHOOL DISTRICT:

-s

-Peggy Marenghi, Board of Education President
+Board of Education P President

-Deleak Linda Dolecek

-Attachment: Susanne Kowal Connelly (4132 : Appointment of Medical Inspector)
+e and of Education i resident

+11 -

+Suda of alout

 Only the Board of Education is authorized to enter into contracts for the District.
 Please use this form when you need to get a vendor approved to perform services for the District.
 Please leave enough lead time in the process.
 The contract must go to the Board of Education prior to the services being performed.
-Additionally, a Purchase Order must be completed in Finance Mana (which can be done prior to contract approval).
+Additionally, a Purchase Order must be completed in Finance Manage (which can be done prior to contract approval).
 Once the Board of Education approves the contract, please include the date approved in the body of your Purchase Order (it streamlines the PO approval process and the audit of District payments).
-Than You.
+Thank You.